elhadj1101/Employee-Support-Services/README.md

 - our web application offers the employees the abiolity to ceate the requests online from the website and submit the necessary document, they can also view the status of their requests.
 - Commity members can view details, accept, refuse and pay requests only from the website.
-- the treasurer can see analitics of the requests, how much money they got as revenue, how much they paid , which category is taking most of the money ... with that we offered a solution for organizations to get rid of the paper work and manage th requests in a clear and neat way.
+- the treasurer can see analitics of the requests, how much money they got as revenue, how much they paid , which category is taking most of the money ... with that we offered a solution for organizations to get rid of the paper work and manage their requests in a clear and neat way.
 ## Technologies Used
 ### Front-end
 Framework: [React]